MayadaALMaghribi/SntTravelApp/README.md

 5-simple,easy to use user interface

 Install this application
-You can download the APK file directly from the following link: https://drive.google.com/file/d/17TSk9j5WbDNDCrsAifPRxyiHuMjhhmTJ/view?usp=drive_link
+You can download the APK file directly from the following link: https://drive.google.com/file/d/1JC4Jk7aebpqaR1hxP-hJeF_QfsKq-b7o/view?usp=drive_link

 Important notes:

-Make sure to activate the “Install apps from unknown sources” option from your phone settings.
+1-Make sure to activate the “Install apps from unknown sources” option from your phone settings.

-Then open the file after downloading it, and click Install.
+2-Then open the file after downloading it, and click Install.
+3-passport must be 8 numbers

 Run the project locally (for developers):